qalle2/finmorph/README.md

 InsPl: kuusin
 ```

-### find-partial-homonym-nouns.py
+### find-partial-homonyms.py
-Find partially homonymous inflected nouns.
-Under construction (the results are
+Find partially homonymous words (only nouns at the moment).
-incomplete).
 Slow.

-`partial-homonym-nouns.txt` has been generated with this program.
+`partial-homonym-nouns.txt` was generated with this program.

 ### noun_consgrad.py
 Argument: a Finnish noun (including adjectives/pronouns/numerals, excluding